cloudmesh-community/fa18-523-60/paper/paper.md

 ```

 The *$skip* stage skips specified initial number of documents and passes
-remaining documents to the pipeline [@www-docs.mongodb].
+remaining documents to the pipeline [@www-docs-mongodb].

  ```
  db.article.aggregate(